Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### GasPhase

 Definition of the gas phase used in the reaction.
+If a gas mixture is involved, this must be taken into account.

 - __type_of_gas__
   - Type: string